Lift development, including tree falling, has begun on the Silver King slope. THERE IS NO PUBLIC ACCESS to the Silver King terrain!

 Backside - Glory Ridge Chair

 In August 2008, Mike and Shelley sold the resort to Knee Deep Development Corp., a Calgary based company.
-The new owners; Dean Prodan, Andrew Kyle, and Mitch Putnam, are enthusiastic supporters of Whitewater and fully recognize the importance of Whitewater to the local Nelson economy.
+The current owners, Andrew Kyle and Mitch Putnam, are enthusiastic supporters of Whitewater and fully recognize the importance of Whitewater to the local Nelson economy.
 In the spring of 2010, Whitewater announced the approval of the updated master plan by the Ministry of Tourism Culture and the Arts, allowing Whitewater to move towards long-term sustainability.
 Also in 2010, the High Noon, Chair 5 was purchased from Vail, Colorado, and installed by Summit Lift Company.
-Renamed Glory Ridge, this Dopplemayr triple-chair allows access to an additional 749 acres of terrain with a vertical drop of 2044 feet in the area of Whitewater formerly known as the backside.
+Renamed Glory Ridge, this Dopplemayr triple-chair allows access to an additional 749 acres of terrain with a vertical drop of 2014 feet in the area of Whitewater formerly known as the backside.
 Now hitching back up the road has truly become a part of Whitewater history.

 Aerial View Of Summit Chair